-The five topics listed below form our new CAUCE Communities of Practice (CoP)*.
+The five topics listed below form our CAUCE Communities of Practice (CoP)*.

 To help these groups form and grow, we have launched LinkedIn Groups for each topic.
-To join the conversations, CAUCE members may search for the groups in LinkedIn (or click the links below) and request to join.
+To join the conversations, CAUCE members may search for the groups on LinkedIn (or simply click the links below) and request to join.

 1. Leadership and Program Management – Lead: Kristine Collins, University of Toronto